Skip to main content

 Understanding the User Experience

 The Fall 2019 Experience Analysis and Design project combined qualitative and quantitative research in order to holistically understand a student, staff or faculty university experience.
-The learning from this project has informed, and will continue to inform, the choices made for the SIS project.
+The learning from this project has informed, and will continue to inform, the choices made for the SIS Project.